 To this day, HTML (and CSS) validation is a much-neglected practice whose being neglected not only contributes to bloat and bugs, but that also undermines our profession.
 Those of us who validate rule out basic syntax issues and with that assure a certain base quality, and they usually learn from and get better from respective mistakes.
-Those who do not validate are pretty much guaranteed to ship inferior code, and they learn and understand a lot less.
+Those who do not validate are very likely to ship inferior code, and they may learn and understand a little less.

 Now, while validation helps with correctly omitting what’s indeed optional, there are some perfectly valid edge cases that can be surprising.
 The most prominent one, and probably the only one you and I may ever really run into, is markup of the following form:

 If all optional code is omitted, this turns into